0

 When driving, it's essential to find a comfortable posture that will allow you to stay alert and focused on the road.

-When driving, it’s essential to find a comfortable posture that will allow you to stay alert and focused on the road.
+When driving, it’s essential to maintain a comfortable posture that allows you to stay alert and focused on the road.
 There are a few things to keep in mind when finding the proper sitting posture:

-• Adjust your seat, so you’re sitting upright, with your back against the seatback.
-Make sure your shoulders are relaxed, your feet are able to reach the pedals, and your thighs are approximately parallel to the ground.
+• Adjust your seat so you’re sitting upright, with your back against the seatback.
+Ensure your shoulders are relaxed, your feet can reach the pedals, and your thighs are approximately parallel to the ground.

 • Once you’re in a comfortable position, adjust your mirrors to have a clear view of the road behind you.